 After breakfast, morning rehearsals start with informal prayers, and include breaks and sectional coaching as well as the lively full practices in church.

-Afternoons are devoted to non-musical activities, taking place outdoors wherever possible, and, in addition to the ever-popular dam-building and Morland’s version of Sports Day, can include a shopping or swimming trip and a ‘Wide Game’ in the local area (which in recent years has seen re-enactments of many famous stories and films including Harry Potter, Robin Hood, Frozen and Star Wars).
+Afternoons are devoted to non-musical activities, taking place outdoors wherever possible, and, in addition to the ever-popular dam-building and Morland’s version of Sports Day, a ‘Wide Game’ in the local area (which in recent years has seen re-enactments of many famous stories and films including Harry Potter, Robin Hood, Frozen and Star Wars), and other activities.

-Practices for the concert take place in the evening, and the day ends with a voluntary service of Compline (devotional service in the church for the end of the day).
+The evening concludes with further energetic rehearsals, and the day ends with a service of Compline (devotional service in the church for the end of the day).

 At the end of the week the pattern changes, with a service of Choral Evensong in Carlisle Cathedral on the Friday; concert in Penrith on the Saturday, including staged musicals, spirituals or chart hits; finishing up with two services in Morland Church, lunch and prize-giving on the final Sunday.

-A full timetable for the week can be viewed here.
+A full timetable for Morland Choristers’ Camp 2021 can be viewed here.